go-delve/delve/Documentation/internal/README.md

 To finish threads list updated, go compiler version scanned, `G` struct offset set, current `g` loaded, location of `runtime.startpanic` found and to the most end the breakpoints inited.

+## `Process.new`

+Initialization of the Process struct consists of setting up debugger host environment, debugging process pid, os/arch details and some struct for receiving future info from the victim.

+Debugger host initialization (`handlePtraceFuncs`) uses `runtime.LockOSThread` call to lock current goroutine to the OS thread.

 ## Memory IO

 To be written...